NbAiLab/notram/setting_up_machines_for_training.md

 ```

 ## Create a TPU
 The TPU needs to be in the same zone as your bucket and VM.
 The easiest way to create a TPU is through https//console.cloud.google.com -> Compute Engine -> TPUs.
 Click "CREATE TPU NODE".Create a TPU called "notram-myzone-tpu1".
 Select for instance a "v3-8".
 It is important that the TPU runs exactly the same version as the VM.
-To make sure there has been no updates here, go to the VM and type:
+To make sure there has been no updates, go to the VM and type:
 ```bash
 python -c 'import tensorflow as tf; print(tf.__version__)'
 ```
-Select the same same version for the "TPU sonftware version" and create the TPU.
-It will take a minute or two and then your newly created TPU should appear in the console.
+Select the same version for the "TPU software" and create the TPU.
+It will take a minute or two and then your newly created TPU should appear in the console with a green symbol to the left.
 It will have an internal ip-address that should be used later.